Prag8855/aab/content/guides/renew-german-freelance-visa.md

         - [ ] **and net profit determination** (*[[Netto-Gewinnermittlung]]*)
             You must get this document from a tax advisor.
 It shows how much profit you have made.
 It can have different formats.
 It must be verified and stamped by a tax advisor (*[[Steuerberater]]*).
         - [ ] **and bank statement** (*[[Kontoauszug]]*)
             Your bank account statement must show that you have a regular source of income.
 It should also show your health insurance payments and your rent payments.
 You can request this document from your bank.
-It does not have a specific format.
+It has no specific format.
         - [ ] **and invoices** (*Abrechnungen*)
             Bring invoices from your clients or customers.
 Those show how you make money as a freelancer.
 Bring all invoices, not just a sample.
 The invoices must be sorted by date.
         - [ ] **and contracts from your clients**